dvcrn/chatgpt-ui/README.md

 - OPENAI_API_KEY
 - OPENAI_ORGANIZATION_KEY

-And if you use google:
+And if you use google oauth:

 - GOOGLE_AUTH_CLIENT_ID
 - GOOGLE_AUTH_CLIENT_SECRET

+And if you use Anthropic through Bedrock
+- AWS_ACCESS_KEY_ID
+- AWS_REGION
+- AWS_SECRET_ACCESS_KEY

+And if you use Google Vertex

+- GOOGLE_CLOUD_PROJECT_ID
+- GOOGLE_APPLICATION_CREDENTIALS_JSON

 ## Status